20 Best Natural Skin Care Ingredients for Your Beauty Routine - Dr. Axe

 Natural skin care utilizes ingredients found in nature, such as certain herbs, flowers, roots, fruits and other plants.

-There are more natural skin care products available now than ever, and their long list of benefits extend beyond even great-looking skin.
+There are more natural skin care products available now than ever, and their long list of benefits extends beyond even great-looking skin.
 When you use natural products like this regularly, not only do you beautify your skin, but you also absorb antioxidants, enhance your skin’s UV resistance and stimulate your immune system, too.

 According to one study published in the journal Biogerontology, “Natural anti-aging ingredients, which basically follow hormetic pathways, are potentially useful as moisturizing agents; barrier repair agents; antioxidants, vitamins, hydroxy acids, skin lightening agents, anti-inflammatory ingredients, and sunblock ingredients.”